A Disney Imagineering adventure

 "The real prize was going and getting to network with our possible future employer," Doppenberg said.
 "We're very grateful to all the people involved in our lives and in this project, and to Disney for the opportunity.
 It's a dream come true for all of us."

-- A life-changing adventure
+- Transferring to adventure

 - 2017 February